LaikaStudios/LaSh/doc/README.md

 The first is the displacement itself, which is represented as the change in the surface point: *DeltaP*.
 As explained in the [Siggraph 2022 OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course, this is a much more efficient and useful displacement representation than the displaced point itself.
 The LaD *Bulk* is another critical displacement-related value.
-It allows LaDs to accumulate as they're layered over each other.
+It allows LaDs to accumulate mass as they're layered over each other.
 The LaD *Mask* defines the displacement transition at the edge of the Material.
 A LaD *Mask* needs a slightly "softer" transition than the LaB *Mask*, since rendered displacement does not respond well to severe discontinuities, and abrupt displacement transitions also aren't very realistic looking.